23423423424/Coursera/README.md

-Contains the folders for the coursera courses.
+#Contains the folders for the coursera courses.
-Obtained certificates in MachineLearning, crypto, and information retrieval.
+#Paided for MachineLearning, crypto, and information retrieval.
+Obtained certificates in machinelearning, crypto, and information retrieval.